INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 - Acquiring more/better data is often more important than using fancy models
 - Putting in production: when the model is used routinely
     - Technical debt (simpler models are easier to maintain, require less compute power)
-    - Drifts of the data distribution (require monitoring)
+    - Drifts of the data distribution (requires monitoring)

 ### Technical craft is not all